Comprehensive vs. collision insurance

 Broadly speaking, comprehensive insurance doesn’t cover vehicle collisions.
 It won’t even cover you in the cases above if there's also a collision involved.
 For example, if you’re driving in a snowstorm and it causes you to hit another vehicle, you won’t be covered by a comprehensive coverage plan.

-It’s important to note that comprehensive insurance does not cover the damage to your car or another vehicle in the event of a collision, either.
-It also doesn’t cover any medical expenses for people involved in the accident.
+It’s important to note that comprehensive insurance also doesn't cover the damage to another vehicle in the event of a collision — or any medical expenses for people involved in the accident.

 While comprehensive coverage does protect you financially after a theft, it doesn’t cover the cost of anything else taken if your vehicle is broken into or stolen.
 Only the cost of the vehicle itself is covered by this part of your policy.